AttorneyOnline/tsuserver3/README.md

 ### Administration

 * **motd**
-    - Show the message of the day.
+    - Show or change the message of the day.
 * :star: **help** [command]
     - Show help for a command, or show general help.
 * :star: **kick** <ipid|*|**> [reason]